 - Clamps (at front or back) to do and undo your bra

 - Underwire for firmer support from under

 How to know my right size?

 Many good bra stores offer professional help to help you find the right fit for you.
 It is highly recommended that you seek professional help to get fitted, but if you find that uncomfortable for some reason it could be done at home.
-Click here to know how to take measurements for knowing your own bra size at home.
-There are also many online bra size calculator to the job in comfort of your own home.
-There is one useful tool “bra size calculator” at marks and spencer website you should totally check it out.
+Click here https://www.victoriassecret.com/bras/how-to-measure-bras to know how to take measurements for knowing your own bra size at home.
+There are also many online bra size calculators for the job in the comfort of your own home.
+There is one useful tool “bra size calculator” https://www.marksandspencer.com/s/lingerie/be-inspired/bra-fitting-tool at marks and spencer’s website you should totally check it out.

-Knowing the right waist band size and cup size is not all there is to know.
+Knowing the right waistband size and cup size is not all there is to know.
 There are plenty of bra types for all your different needs.
 No one type of bra is your type.
 It rather is more like selecting a dress for the occasion or choosing a shoe type to go with your outfits.
-You pick according to the need of hour.
-Most popular types being padded, push up, underwire, strapless, backless, sports bra, nursing, bralette etc. Click here to learn what bra type to choose for which occasion and need.
+You pick according to the need of the hour.
+The most popular types being padded, push up, underwire, strapless, backless, sports bra, nursing, bralette, etc. Click here to learn what bra type to choose for which occasion and need.

 When to discard?